Marclimon45/HOF/README.md

-# HOF - Home of Innovation
+# Xin's Hall of Fame

-A clean, responsive website built with HTML, Tailwind CSS, and Firebase integration.
+A clean, responsive website built with HTML, Tailwind CSS, and Firebase integration for showcasing achievements and innovations.

 ## Features